FOR-A: History

 FOR-A was established on October 21, 1971, by Keizo Kiyohara in Tokyo, Japan.
-Its first product was the VTG-32, a worldwide video timer – the success of which allowed for the opening of a FOR-A Corporation of America, established in California.

-In 1977, after producing the FVW-900 (a video writer), the company went on to manufacture the FA-410P, a time-based corrector that was universally recognized as the strongest in the market.
+Its first product was the VTG-32, a worldwide video timer, which allowed for the establishment of FOR-A Corporation of America in California.
+In 1977, after producing the FVW-900 (a video writer), the company went on to manufacture the FA-410P, a time-based corrector.
 From there, FOR-A went on to open locations in Canada, England, Italy, China, and Korea.

-By the 1990s, FOR-A was a leading developer of DVE manipulation units, character generators, Time Base Correctors and Frame Rate Converters.
+By the 1990s, FOR-A was a leading developer of DVE manipulation units, character generators, Time Base correctors, and Frame Rate Converters.
 In 1994, their character generator (the VWS-100) was chosen for official production display use at the Nagano Olympic Games.
-FOR-A recently also developed the instant replay/mark entry used by the International Skating Union at all major figure skating events, including the Olympics.
+FOR-A recently also developed the instant replay and mark entry used by the International Skating Union at all major figure skating events, including the Olympics.